favonia/cloudflare-ddns/README.markdown

 The value of `CLOUDFLARE_API_TOKEN` should be an API **token** (_not_ an API key), which can be obtained from the [API Tokens page](https://dash.cloudflare.com/profile/api-tokens).
 Use the **Edit zone DNS** template to create a token.
 The less secure API key authentication is deliberately _not_ supported.

-There is an optional feature (available since version 1.14.0) that lets you maintain a [WAF list](https://developers.cloudflare.com/waf/tools/lists/custom-lists/) of detected IP addresses.
+Since version 1.14.0, the updater can also maintain a [WAF list](https://developers.cloudflare.com/waf/tools/lists/custom-lists/) of detected IP addresses.
 To use this feature, edit the token and grant it the **Account - Account Filter Lists - Edit** permission.
 If you only need to update WAF lists, not DNS records, you can remove the **Zone - DNS - Edit** permission.
 Refer to the detailed documentation below for information on updating WAF lists.

 </details>